noelreardon/my-portfolio/README.md

-# my-portfolio
+# Noel Reardon's portfolio

-This is my professional portfolia
+This is my professional portfoli0.
+It uses AWS and ReactJS.